atian25/nodejs-serverless-function/README.md

 # Node.js Hello World

-Simple Node.js + Vercel example that returns a "Hello World" response.
+Simple Node.js + Vercel example that returns a "Hi there" response.

+This example demonstrates how to implement a function in `api/hello.ts` that greets a user based on the `name` query parameter.
+If no `name` query parameter is provided, the function defaults to greeting "there" instead of "World".

 ## How to Use